DanielFDA/sei-project-2/README.md

 Most of the learning here was heavily oriented towards knowledge about either the technologies we used or the heavy lifting you can do if you set yourself up to it when you have a short window of time to make something from scratch.
 Didn't have much to time for specific cases or situations, almost all the time was spent learning how to do stuff and implementing it and fixing any bugs along the way

-This project was one of those that teached me a lot about the basics of React and showed me that there was so much I didn't know about React and programming in general (looking back I'm even more bamboozled now) that kind of scared me in the beginning but also intrigued me a lot and made me want to spent as much time learning as I could to be able to get to a comfortable level with React mainly.
+This project was one of those that teached me a lot about the basics of React and showed me that there was so much I didn't know about React and programming in general (looking back I'm even more bamboozled now) that kind of scared me in the beginning but also intrigued me a lot and made me want to spent as much time learning as I could, to be able to get to a comfortable level of React and programming in general.

 [Index](./README.md##index)